 1:10000 or 0.025 metres

-Where a lot on plan includes other land, as well as the land being claimed, the following procedure must be adopted:
+Where a lot on the plan includes other land as well as the land being claimed, the following procedure must be adopted:

-a copy of the plan must be attached to the application featuring the additional bearings, distances and area necessary to identify and depict the land under claim, and
+an annotated copy of the plan must be attached to the application featuring the additional bearings, distances and area necessary to identify and depict the land under claim; and

-the relevant title to the remainder of the land in the lot on the plan must be produced to the Office, and
+the relevant title to the remainder of the land in the lot on the plan must be produced; and

 Lease Plans and Diagrams